ctzurcanu/virtues/docs/friendship.md

 - is dependent on output
 - exists towards institutions too
 - cannot be created or sustained by those who are unable to have ideal friendships with institutions or concepts that are defined without (not an inner/subjective definition)
+- The institution above does not have to be common between friends, but each (of the 2) has to be known mutually